- PhD Application Deadline: December 5

 This document serves to outline the student’s motivation for applying to a BME graduate degree at the University of Florida.
 As such, it should provide support regarding the student’s preparation for the rigors of a graduate program, enthusiasm for the field of BME, and specific research interests.
-It should also describe previous research experiences and how this lead to their current research goals.
+It should also describe previous research experiences and how this led to their current research goals.
 Further, research interests should align with research areas within UF.
 Providing details as to how their interests align with unique academic and research opportunities at UF, including specific faculty in BME, will further distinguish the applicant and also help the review process.

 This section provides a means to upload additional documents.
-All applicants must:

 - upload a resume in the resume section to summarize their academic experience.